WasmEdge/WasmEdge/docs/book/en/src/embed/c/ref.md

 [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime.
 The followings are the guides to working with the C APIs of WasmEdge.

+**Please notice that the WasmEdge C API provides SONAME and SOVERSION after the 0.11.0 release.**

 **This document is for the `0.10.0` version.
 For the older `0.9.1` version, please refer to the [document here](0.9.1/ref.md).**

 **Developers can refer [here to upgrade to 0.10.0](0.9.1/upgrade_to_0.10.0.md).**